darrius-brown/Project-1-2048/README.md

 The projects above are listed in the approximate order of difficulty from easiest to most challenging.
 Also, all of the games have numerous potential stretch features that can be worked on in terms of the logic and some of the edge cases that will require a fair amount of thinking.

-Projects not from this list must be approved by your Squad Leader before you begin
+Projects not from this list must be approved by your Section Team before you begin

 This is an opportunity to **be creative** and work through some **tough programming challenges**.